gloveboxes/Azure-Sphere-Learning-Path/README.md

 Almost a day doesn't go by without some newsworthy IoT Security attack happening, and those are just the ones that make the news cycle.
 IoT security is fundamental and at the same time often absent from many conversations in the rush to get products to market.

-The [The Seven Properties of Highly Secure Devices](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) is highly recommended to help you understand what is required to mitigate exposure to IoT security issues.
+[The Seven Properties of Highly Secure Devices](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) is highly recommended to help you understand what is required to mitigate exposure to IoT security issues.
 This IoT Security whitepaper draws from industry and Microsoft experience.

 ![](zdocs/resources/fish-tank.jpg)